Quanghihicoder/TileLens/README.md

 AWS Route53, Lambda, SQS, S3 + CloudFront, ALB, ECS (EC2), RDS (MySQL), DynamoDB

-# For Propeller Recuiters

-“Cooked” all the tech assessments and combined them all into a single project 😄

-My application to the "history book" of the company 😄

-## Breakdown of the tech assessments:

-+ Frontend challenge: Built the UI
-+ Backend challenge: Created the tiling worker
-+ Infrastructure challenge: Implemented JWT authentication
-+ QA challenge: Figured out that using translate3d(x, y, 0) to grid-display images is the optimal solution

-## Bonus extras 😄:

-1. Merged everything into one cohesive app
-2. Integrated multiple databases: MySQL, NoSQL, and in-memory
-3. Added FIFO queue processing
-4. Containerized with Docker and deployed on AWS
-5. Included advanced image clipping — nothing less than what a top-tier candidate would show
-6. Cloud Native solution

 # 📦 Stack Breakdown

-## Frontend (Vite + React + Tailwind)
+## Frontend

 - Lazy loading tiles
 - Smooth, accurate zooming (yes, I did the math).
 Use translate3d(x, y, 0) to grid-display images.
 - Dynamic tiling rectangles
 - Handles image uploads, token auth, and renders only what’s needed
 - Allow users to clip images by drawing shapes.
 All math, no library.
+- Allow users to copy and paste images in an image.

-## Backend (Node + Express + Prisma + Mongo + MySQL)
+## Backend

 - Auth with JWT – users only see their uploads
+- Serves APIs
-- Saves image uploads to /assets/images/{userId}/
+- Saves image uploads to /assets/images/{userId}/ or S3
-- Pushes image jobs to BullMQ (Redis) for async tiling
+- Pushes image jobs to BullMQ (Redis) or SQS for async tiling
-- Uses MongoDB to track processing status + metadata
+- Uses MongoDB or DynamoDB to track processing status + metadata
-- MySQL is just for user accounts
+- MySQL or RDS MySQL is just for user accounts

-## Worker (Node.js Standalone)
+## Worker (Node.js Standalone or Lambda)

-- Pulls image jobs from Redis queue
+- Pulls image jobs from Redis or SQS queue
-- Does the actual image tiling and clipping (takes 20+ sec for big ones)
+- Does the image tiling, clipping and blending
-- Saves tiles to /assets/tiles/{userId}/{imageId}/
+- Saves tiles to /assets/tiles/{userId}/{imageId}/ or S3
 - Shared volume between backend and worker = instant availability
-- Updates Mongo with final width/height and marks as processing: false
+- Updates Mongo or DynamoDB with final width/height and marks as processing: false

 ## Cloud Native AWS